avaneev/prvhash/README.md

 <img src="img/proof_math_is_engineered_head.png" width="300">

-### FFT Analysis ###
+### Fourier Analysis ###

-FFT-512 analysis of obtained signals produces the following power spectrums (with DC component removed).
+Fourier (FFT-512) analysis of obtained signals produces the following power spectrums (with DC component removed).
 The analysis strengthens the notion the signal is non-random and is "intelligent" (two strong peaks above average, in each signal, with both signals producing similar structures, but with shifted resonant frequencies).

 <img src="img/proof_math_is_engineered_fft.png" width="600">